elliotstokes/runnur/README.md

 Expects 2 environment variables one called appId and one called appSecret holding your esri app id and secret.
 These are then exchanged for a token.

+##Features

+Will now attempt creation of a circular route, at the moment its more often than not the same way it came.

 ##Wish list